 2013-14: Skjei skated in 40 of 41 games for the University of Minnesota in his sophomore season and played for the USA U20 team in the 2015 World Juniors.
 He scored 6 goals with 8 assists and was +15 with 30 penalty minutes with the Gophers.
 Minnesota finished first in the newly-formed Big Ten hockey conference and advanced to the Frozen Four championship game.
 After an upset loss to Ohio State in the Big Ten tournament semifinals, Minnesota defeated Robert Morris and St. Cloud State to capture the NCAA West Regional and then defeated North Dakota, 2-1, with a game-winning short-handed goal in the game’s final second.
 Union defeated Minnesota, 7-4, in the championship game.
 Skjei had 1 assist and was +5 with no penalties in five games for the USA at the WJC.
 The USA finished fifth, falling 5-3 to Russia in the quarterfinals.

-2014-15: Skjei signed a three-year entry-level contract with the Rangers in April following his junior season at the University of Michigan, making his pro hockey debut with the AHL’s Hartford Wolfpack.
+2014-15: Skjei signed a three-year entry-level contract with the Rangers in April following his junior season at the University of Minnesota, making his pro hockey debut with the AHL’s Hartford Wolf Pack.
 He was +2 with no points nor penalties in eight regular season games for Hartford.
-The Wolfpack finished first in the Northeast Division and reached the Eastern Conference finals.
+The Wolf Pack finished first in the Northeast Division and reached the Eastern Conference finals.
 Skjei scored his first professional goal and was -3 with 2 assists and 16 penalty minutes in 15 playoff games.
 He scored 1 goal with 9 assists and was +7 with 32 penalty minutes in 33 games with the Gophers in his final season of college hockey.
 Minnesota finished first in the Big Ten and captured the league’s only NCAA tournament berth, defeating Michigan, 4-2, in the conference championship game.
 Minnesota fell to in-state rival Minnesota-Duluth, 4-1, in the NCAA Northeast Regional semifinals.

 Skjei is a two-way defenseman whose game is stronger on the defensive side than it is on offense.
 He plays a sound game in his own end of the ice, is a very good skater for a player of his size, and has excellent hockey sense.